-7 best game recipes for Great British Game Week - The Field
+Great British Game Week recipes - The Field

 It’s roast for a Friday night treat, but delve into the depths of your freezer for this one.
 An old grouse can make a delicious supper, but make sure you pot roast it.
 The long, slow cook will give you a succulent supper to share.
 Try our pot roast grouse with brandy, tarragon and wild mushrooms to show that old and young birds are equally delicious.

 For the weekend, make something a little different to share on the shoot day.
-Pheasant polpette in an agrodolce sauce is essentially fancy meatballs – and excellent for elevenses.
-This is a great way to use your game a little differently.
+Pheasant samosas again show how well game works with spice, and are excellent for elevenses.
+A week of wild suppers calls for a little innovation, and this is a great way to use your game creatively.

 And finally, for Sunday lunch serve up something positively palatial and ensure everyone gets a generous wedge.
 Genevieve Taylor’s raised game pie is another fantastic way to get newcomers to sample a variety of game.
 Serve steaming from the oven or as part of a cold buffet with a sharp cranberry sauce for Sunday lunch.